 There is this myth that Java EE containers aren’t fast and agile enough to build modern applications.
-Although this is true for some app server vendors, it’s definitely not the case for Red Hat JBoss Enterprise Application Platform (JBoss EAP).
+Although this may be true for some app server vendors, it’s definitely not the case for Red Hat JBoss Enterprise Application Platform (JBoss EAP).
 JBoss EAP is a modern application platform that includes a modular structure that allows service enabling only when required, improving startup speed.

 With this in mind, we decided to run a comparison between JBoss EAP and other technologies that are touted to be the best for cloud-native applications.
 Not to our surprise, here are the results:

-Note: The performance tests above were produced without any performance optimization, and if you run the tests yourself, you might get slightly different results depending on your hardware and memory.
+Note: The performance tests above were produced without any performance optimization, and if you run the tests yourself, you might get different results depending on your hardware and memory.
 The conclusion from the above results is that JBoss EAP is not slower and does not use more memory than the other runtimes.

-This makes JBoss EAP a great platform for building and running modern applications, e.g. microservices and cloud-native applications, and provides the most cost effective platform to run applications on the cloud, especially where customers have to pay for cloud memory and compute resources.
+This makes JBoss EAP a great platform for building and running modern applications, e.g. microservices and cloud-native applications, and provides one of the the most cost effective platform to run applications on the cloud, especially where customers have to pay for cloud memory and compute resources.
 Modern application servers like JBoss EAP provide full Java EE certification to allow existing applications to run as-is without need for costly refactoring or changes in architecture while at the same time is designed with a minimum footprint beneficial for cloud environments.
-Customers have noticed this, and an approach they have been taking to transition to the cloud is to migrate their existing monolithic applications to a modern application server like JBoss EAP running on-premise, on a cloud provider (Amazon, Azure, Google), or on OpenShift.
+Customers have noticed this, and an approach many of them have been taking to transition to the cloud is to migrate their existing monolithic applications to a modern application server like JBoss EAP running on-premise, on a cloud provider (Amazon, Azure, Google), or on OpenShift.
 Likewise, in a recent customer survey conducted by Red Hat, 52% of middleware customers are using or considering JBoss EAP for microservices.

 Beside microservices, there are many reasons why customers continue to use JBoss EAP for modern application development.
 Here are some of them (not an exhaustive list):